Access4all/adg/pages/examples/html_boilerplate/README.md

 <title>Add a meaningul title here - ACME Inc.</title>
 ```

 When using a screen reader the title element will be announced after the page is loaded.
 This enables users to identify a website without scanning the whole content.
 A meaningful title could be «Contact form - ACME Inc.».
-Also don't forget to append your websites name in the title so the user always knows which website the current page belongs.
+Also don't forget to append your websites name in the title so the user always knows which website the current page belongs to.

 In addition to the <a href="/examples/sensible-aria-usage/alert/">alert role</a> the title element can be used to gain users attention, for example when a validation failed after submiting a form, i.e «Contact form could not be sent.
 Please provide a valid email address.» or «You have successfully logged in. - ACME Inc.».